+The simulated peak flood inundation extent for the March 2011 calibration event is shown in Figure 5-8.
 Calibration data for the Manly Lagoon catchment is limited to the available water level time series at the Manly Dam, Riverview Parade and Queenscliff gauges.
 None of these gauges however are flow gauging stations, such that a direct flow calibration is not possible.
 However, given the large storage associated with the body of the Lagoon and the Dam, the water level time series provides for a simplified flow calibration on the basis of rates of rise and total flood volumes generated.

-A comparison of recorded and simulated water level profiles in Manly Lagoon for the March 2011 event are shown in Figure 5-8 and Figure 5-9 for the Riverview Parade and Queenscliff Bridge gauges respectively.
+A comparison of recorded and simulated water level profiles in Manly Lagoon for the March 2011 event are shown in Figure 5-9 and Figure 5-10 for the Riverview Parade and Queenscliff Bridge gauges respectively.
+A comparison of recorded and simulated water level profiles in Manly Dam is shown in Figure 5-11.